dcsaorg/DCSA-OpenAPI/domain/documentation/README.md

   - `commodityRequestedEquipmentLink` removed
 - `outerPackaging` added as a new object containing the following properties: `packageCode`, `imoPackagingCode`, `numberOfPackages`, `description` and a new `DangerousGoods` object to include a list of DG declarations
 - `Charge` object has renamed `chargeType` into `chargeName`
+- `Dangerous Goods` object added with: `InnerPackaging`, `Limits`, `EmergencyContactDetails`
+- A specialized version of `DangerousGoods` for `Booking` (`DangerousGoods_BKG`) added and additionally includes `specialCertificateNumber` and `additionalContainerCargoHandling`
+- `customsReferences` added as a suplement to `references` for references only related to customs
+- `advanceManifestFilings` object added to handle Manifest Filings and if `SHIPPER` or `CARRIER` should file them
+- `requestedCarrierClauses` and `requestedCarrierCertificates` added to allow for consumer (Shipper) to specify which Certificates and Clauses to include

+- `transport` renamed to `Transports` object added for the `Transport Document` which:
+  - includes the following locations: `PlaceOfReceipt`, `PortOfLoading`, `PortOfDischarge`, `PlaceOfDelivery` and `OnwardInlandRouting`
+  - and the following properties:

 <a name="v210"></a>[Release v2.1.0 (23 December 2022)](https://app.swaggerhub.com/domains-docs/dcsaorg/DOCUMENTATION_DOMAIN/2.1.0)
 ---